Luxon passes beltway milestone: A Backbencher puppet

 "John Key would always send me photos of him and his puppet," Luxon told TVNZ.

-The Backbencher depicted Key as John Travolta from Saturday Night Live.
+The Backbencher depicted Key as John Travolta from Saturday Night Fever.